AijaMonika/Grupu-projekts-LABIRINTS/README.md

 # Grupu-projekts-LABIRINTS
 A group project for finding a path in a maze.
-The solution is a sum of coins collected on the way out of the maze.
-(If there are multiple solutions, the solution is the one with LEAST coins collected.)
+The solution is a sum of coins collected on the way out of the maze (If there are multiple solutions, the solution is the one with LEAST coins collected).
+It is allowed to move diagonally.

 Made by Aleksis Java and Aija Monika Vainiņa.